Kroger Pay Scale Lookback Period for Clerks Begins October 1, 2021.

-You cannot be bumped down to Step 1.
-If you average 38 hour or more over the lookback period, you will be moved to Step 3 beginning January 2023 (green line).
+Once you are in Step 2, you cannot be bumped down to Step 1.
+If you average 38 hours or more over the lookback period, you will be moved to Step 3 beginning January 2023 (green line).

 If you are in the Step 3 pay scale (green line):

 You must maintain and average of 38 hours or more over the lookback period, if you do not, you will be bumped down to the Step 2 pay scale.